TINA.org zooms in on the fine print in ad for “heart chews.”

 Anyone who’s ever been to the dentist or a child’s birthday party can tell you there are different types of pain.
 And of those aches and pains that the two over-the-counter products are both indicated for, Aleve can treat them all better than Tylenol.

-Or at least that’s how the National Advertising Division (NAD) said consumers would interpret the claim “Aleve is proven better on pain than Tylenol,” in online, print and TV ads such as the one above.
+Or at least that’s how the National Advertising Division (The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus.) said consumers would interpret the claim “Aleve is proven better on pain than Tylenol,” in online, print and TV ads such as the one above.
 According to a press release:

 NAD noted that the advertiser’s “Proven Better on Pain” claims (which also include “Proven Better on Pain than Tylenol Extra Strength”) are establishment claims that convey a broad and unqualified message about the superior efficacy of its product as a pain reliever.

 Further, NAD concluded that the message of superiority is not limited to a particular type or intensity of pain, but rather all types of pain that might be treated by an OTC analgesic.